lessload/DNSCrypt-reload/README.md

 cmd script automatic detect internet and start. one click base to run dnscrypt-proxy.

-1. download dnscrypt-proxy-winXX-x.x.x.zip ( source: https://github.com/DNSCrypt/dnscrypt-proxy/releases/ ) and place winXX folder same as lessload-installer.bat
+1. download dnscrypt-proxy-winXX-x.x.x.zip ( [source](https://github.com/DNSCrypt/dnscrypt-proxy/releases/) ) and place winXX folder same as lessload-installer.bat

 2. run lessload-installer.bat to install ( it will install loopback to all interface & block all internet by default )